chrismanp/pldi24_artifact/README.md

                         and OPENCILKDEFAULT_FINE.  (sets env variable GRAINSIZE8=1)

   --noopt {yes,no,both}
-                         Ignore parallel-for's grainsize set by user.
+                         Ignore parallel-for's grainsize set by the user.
 Default: no Only used in PBBS and DELEGATEPRCPRL.  (sets env variable NOOPT=1)

   --schedule_tasks {PRC,PRL,DELEGATEPRC,PRCPRL,DELEGATEPRCPRL,OPENCILKDEFAULT_FINE,PBBS} [{PRC,PRL,DELEGATEPRC,PRCPRL,DELEGATEPRCPRL,OPENCILKDEFAULT_FINE,PBBS} ...]
                         How to schedule parallel task in pfor.
-Only valid for the PBBSv2 benchmarks.
+Only used for the PBBSv2 benchmarks.

-                        PBBS : By default is uses the PBBS default sceheduling mechanism.
+                        PBBS : By default, it uses the PBBS scheduling mechanism.
-                        The PBBS default scheduling mechanism uses divide and conquer if user set grainsize.
+                        The PBBS default scheduling mechanism uses divide and conquer if the user sets grainsize.
                         If grainsize is set to 0, it uses cilk_for parallel construct.

-                        OPENCILKDEFAULT_FINE: Similar to PBBS, however if grainsize is set to 0, the maximum grainsize is set to 8 (Default is 2048).
+                        OPENCILKDEFAULT_FINE: Similar to PBBS.
+However, if the grainsize is set to 0, the maximum grainsize is set to 8 (Default is 2048).
                         (sets environment variable OPENCILKDEFAULT_FINE=1)

-                        PRC: Similar to PBBS except that we manually lower the cilk_for in source code using tail recursion eliminiation version of divide and conquer.
+                        PRC: Similar to PBBS, except that we manually lower the cilk_for in source code using the tail recursion elimination version of divide and conquer.
                         (sets environment variable PRC=1)

                         PRL: Use parallel-ready loop to lower the parallel-for. (sets env variable PRL=1)